 • If the student leaves the school board

-Devices which are not returned can be remotely disabled.
+Devices which are not returned will be remotely disabled.

-Families can refer to the Tech@Home website to answer any common questions they may have about Chromebooks.
+Parents, families and caregivers can refer to the Tech@Home website to answer any common questions they may have about WRDSB Chromebooks.

 Benefits to Student Learning